dado-official/dashboard_schertech/documentation/custom_entry_api.md

 #### Body parameters (Use at least one of them)
 Parameter | Description
 --- | ---
-title | The title of the entry. description | The description of the entry. frequency | How often you enter new values (d=daily, w=weekly, m=monthly, y=yearly). target_value | The value you want to reach.
+title | The new title of the entry. description | The new description of the entry. frequency | How often you enter new values (d=daily, w=weekly, m=monthly, y=yearly). target_value | The new value you want to reach.